mc2295/WBC_Generalization/README.md

 pip install -r requirements.txt
 ```
 ## Datasets
 The datasets were not included in this Github but are all publicly available.
-You can find references in the source paper, Table 1.
-In order to load them in the right format, please have a look at the [data/README.md](data/README.md).
+You can find references in [data/datasets_links.csv](data/datasets_links.csv) In order to load them in the right format, please have a look at the [data/README](data/README.md).

 ## Configuration